PSYCHIATRIC DRUGS:

 aren't really double-blind, making it impossible to evaluate

 psychiatric drugs impartially.
-This allows professional bias to
+This allows professional

 skew the results.